envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What are Dependabot auto-triage rules?

-a) It's a feature that allows Dependabot to automatically dismiss Dependabot alerts that match certain criteria.
+a) Auto-triage rules are defined in the `dependabot.yml` configuration file to specify which package managers should be used to scan your project for vulnerabilities.

-b) Auto-triage rules are defined in the `dependabot.yml` configuration file to specify which package managers should be used to scan your project for vulnerabilities.
+b) Auto triage rules define how often Dependabot should scan your project for vulnerabilities.

-c) Dependabot auto-triage rules are used for automatically deleting old dependencies in your project.
+c) It's a feature that allows Dependabot to automatically dismiss Dependabot alerts that match certain criteria.

-d) Auto triage rules define how often Dependabot should scan your project for vulnerabilities.
+d) Dependabot auto-triage rules are used for automatically deleting old dependencies in your project.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 It's a feature that allows Dependabot to automatically dismiss Dependabot alerts that match certain criteria.